Employment

 Employment Trends

-Total employment in November 2025 was 14,700, showing a slight decrease of 50. compared to November, employment levels expanded by 260, showing strength.
+Total employment in January 2026 was 14,440, showing a moderate decrease of 290 from the previous month.
+From January last year, employment levels expanded by 220, showing strength.

 Loading...